 A professional roof inspection is a good idea every once in a while to ensure that the most important feature of your home is well maintained.
-While it might seem like a self-assessment of the roof is all that is needed there are many signs of damage that only a professional is able to spot.
-In addition there are many areas of the roof that regular folk might not think to inspect such as the trusses and rafters, sheet metal or underlayment.
-So if roof inspections are so important how often should you have one?
+While it might seem like a self-assessment of the roof is all needed, only a professional roofer can spot many signs of damage.
+In addition, there are many areas of the roof that regular folk might not think to inspect, such as the trusses and rafters, sheet metal or underlayment.
+So, if roof inspections are so important, how often should you have one?

-How often you should get your roof checked by a professional depends on many factors, such as the age of your roof, the quality of the work and what materials were used in constructing it.
+How often you should get your roof checked by a professional depends on many factors, such as the roof’s age, the quality of the work and what materials were used in constructing it.
 Perhaps the most important factor to consider is the material the roof is made out of.
-While people get roofs built of out many different materials for many different reasons, the main materials are asphalt, composite and wooden shingles or tiles.
+While people get roofs built of many different materials for many different reasons, the main materials are asphalt, composite and wooden shingles or tiles.
 The first three should generally be inspected every three years by a professional, while a tile roof can go a little longer and be inspected every five.

 However, there are many other times that you should also get your roof inspected by a professional, including:

-When a self inspection finds any signs of roof damage
+1. When a self-inspection finds any signs of roof damage

-Aside from professional inspection it is also recommended that you do a self inspection of the roof twice a year in spring and autumn.
+Aside from professional inspection, it is also recommended that you self-inspect the roof twice a year in spring and autumn.
 This will help you ensure that your roof is always in a proper state and ready for the more extreme weather it might experience in summer or winter.
-If you do find any signs of damage then you should get a professional in to do a thorough check of the roof, this has the benefit of not only allowing a professional to inspect some of the more difficult areas of the structure but will also help with any claims you might lodge with your insurance provider.
+If you do find any signs of damage, then you should get a professional in to do a thorough check of the roof; this has the benefit of not only allowing a professional to inspect some of the more difficult areas of the structure but will also help with any claims you might lodge with your insurance provider.